gianlucagiacometti/bootstrap-select/README.md

 Extension class for the Bootstrap (https://getbootstrap.com) Select element

-This program is written in plain JavaScript and is designed for Bootstrao 5.2.x and modern browsers.
+This program is written in plain JavaScript and is designed for Bootstrap 5.2.x and modern browsers.

 The minimum version of ECMAScript is 2017.
-I reserve the right to switch to newer versions of ECMAScript at any times without further notice.
+I reserve the right to switch to newer versions of ECMAScript at any time without further notice.

 Although the W3C Recommendations do not mention it for HTML 5, the HTML 4.01 Recommendations (https://www.w3.org/TR/html401/interact/forms.html#h-17.6) state that: "Note.
 Implementors are advised that future versions of HTML may extend the grouping mechanism to allow for nested groups (i.e., OPTGROUP elements may nest).
 This will allow authors to represent a richer hierarchy of choices."
-For this reason the bsSelect class is already recursive.
+For this reason, the bsSelect class is already recursive.

 The bsSelect class uses the Input and the Dropdown elements of Bootstrap, for a maximum level of compatibility.